jackryan03/flarevm-win11-guide/ghidra-basics.md

 2. Extract file to C:/Ghidra
 3. Navigate to C:\Ghidra\ghidra_xx.xx.xx_PUBLIC and run ghidrarun.bat
 ![ghidraRun.bat](images/ghidraRun.png)
+4. If you encounter the error "Java runtime not found"
+  1. Download and install the Java JDK, making sure to add JDK bin to PATH.

 ## Creating a project
 1. File > New Project